Net Charge Accretion in Magnetized Kerr Black Holes: Preliminaries

 In this paper we analyze the proposed steady state situation $Q=Q_{\mathrm{w}}$ in more detail by analyzing the rate of charge accretion for charges of both signs, considering the full EOM of a charged test particle in such a system.
 It is important to note that this model is applicable only in situations where the interactions between infalling charges are negligible.
 Otherwise, the system may transition from vacuum to plasma dynamics, and the present analysis is no longer applicable \citep{Levin2018}.
 We then enter the realm of magnetohydrodynamics, which will not be considered in this paper.

-In this paper, unless explicitly stated otherwise, we'll choose our units such that the mass of the BH, $M$, is equal to $1$ (in addition to $G=c=1$).
+In this paper, unless explicitly stated otherwise, we will choose our units such that the mass of the BH, $M$, is equal to $1$ (in addition to $G=c=1$).
 This allows us to rewrite the four-potential as

 where $\delta_{t\mu}$ denotes Kronecker's delta, $m$ and $e$ are the particle's mass and charge respectively, and we will refer to $\varepsilon\equiv\frac{e}{m}B_{0}M$ as the \emph{dimensionless} \emph{magnetic field strength}, $\alpha\equiv a/M$ is the \emph{dimensionless spin parameter}, and $\lambda\equiv Q/Q_{\mathrm{w}}$ is the charge in units of $Q_{\mathrm{w}}$ (We have chosen to present these quantities with a reintroduction of the BH mass to highlight that they remain dimensionless regardless of the choice of $M=1$ units).
 In \eqref{eq:unitless wald potential-2}, we added the gauge term $\varepsilon\alpha\left(1-\lambda\right)\delta_{t\mu}$ such that the electric potential vanishes at infinity.
 Note that $\mathrm{sign}(\varepsilon)$ depends on the charge of the infalling particle relative to the sign of $Q_{\mathrm{w}}$.
 Correspondingly, we refer to the cases of $\mathrm{sign}(\varepsilon)=+1,-1$ as \emph{repelled}/\emph{attracted} particles, respectively.
 The field strength is therefore